Florida Lottery announces winner of $1 million scratch-off prize

-ORANGE COUNTY, Fla. – A Florida man is $1 million richer after playing the Gold Rush Limited scratch-off game, the Florida Lottery confirmed Monday.
+LAKE COUNTY, Fla. – A Florida man is $1 million richer after playing the Gold Rush Limited scratch-off game, the Florida Lottery confirmed Friday.

-James Riley, 63, of Ocoee, claimed his prize last week at the Lottery’s Tallahassee District Office.
+Edward Haggerty, of Leesburg, claimed his prize last week at the Lottery’s Tallahassee District Office.
 He chose to receive his winnings as a one-time, lump-sum payment of $795,000.

-According to Lottery officials, Riley purchased his winning ticket from a Food Mart in his hometown.
+According to Lottery officials, Haggerty purchased his winning ticket from a Circle K gas station in his hometown.

 The business will receive a $2,000 bonus commission for selling the winning scratch-off ticket.